Tom2277/NodeJsIncrementalWalkthrough/README.md

 })
 ```

-This post isn't about the Express server or the imporant ideas of "middlewear", we are up and running again.
+This post isn't about the Express server or the important ideas of "middlewear", we are up and running again.
 The setup I have above routes requests to the root site to index.html in the public folder.
+We haven't touched webpack or any view engine aspects.

+---

+Express will make it far more straightforward to keep this about quick authentication, not about writing requests.
+There will be enough of that already.

+npm install body-parser morgan mongoose --save